 - Easy-to-use online tools (e.g., the Maximum Span Calculator for Wood Joists and Rafters as well as PDFs of the Code Conforming Wood Design guide and the Prescriptive Residential Wood Deck Construction Guide)

-To receive the free electronic standard and access to WoodWorks, be sure your account profile indicates that you are interested in receiving them.
+To receive the free electronic standard, be sure your account profile indicates that you are interested in receiving them.
 They will be sent to you electronically.
 Publications discounts will automatically show up in our shopping cart.

 AWC has also developed a service to respond to technical inquiries on building codes, standards, and other design information regarding traditional and engineered wood products.
 Contact the AWC Help Desk at 202-463-4713, or by e-mail at firstname.lastname@example.org.